nrri-web/nrri-web.github.io/_posts/2015-03-23-Nuclear-Retention.markdown

 Nuclear power also offers economic support to local economies, and those impacts are perhaps more immediate to their communities than a closure’s impacts on the larger energy markets.
 Nuclear plants offer high-paying jobs that, in some cases, represent a large part of a community’s payroll.
 Table 1 shows economic data regarding the communities in which a nuclear plant has been closed, which varies from the small communities of Windham County, Vermont and Kewaunee County, Wisconsin, to the populous San Diego County, California.

-{% fullwidth '/images/reports/nuclearRetention/tableOne.png' 'Table 1.
+{% maincolumn '/images/reports/nuclearRetention/tableOne.png' 'Table 1.
 Counties with Closed Nuclear Plants.
 Crystal River’s closure was officially announced in 2013, but the plant has been out of operation since 2009.
 The Citrus County data displayed here is from 2007 and 2012, reflecting the time period before and after the operational outage, but also before the plant’s permanent closure in 2013.' %}

 The economic data surrounding the closure of nuclear plants is unclear at this time.
 The Census records economic data every five years, with the last collection occurring in 2012.
 Three of the four plants that have recently closed were shut down after 2012’s economic census, and we are therefore unable to assess any county or state changes in economic conditions.
 Further, even with before-and-after statistics, as with the Crystal River Nuclear Plant, it is difficult to say what direct impact the plant closure itself had on the surrounding economy.
 Greater macroeconomic conditions, such as the Great Recession, are more likely to have caused economic changes within these communities.